-(e.g., the answer to the question, or the actions to perform a command).
+The second template for neural architectures is common in grounded language understanding tasks such as question answering and instruction following.
+As shown in Figure 3, the architecture has two encoders; a visual encoder processes the image (as in Figure 2) and a language encoder processes the question or instruction.
+The encoders feed into another neural network that produces an output (e.g., the answer to the question, or the actions to perform a command).
 Similarly, the challenge is aligning the visual and language embeddings to successfully perform the task of interest.

-These multi-modal models can learn useful visual-language alignments, as measured through correlational analyses of multi-modal embeddings (Roads & Love, 2020) and better-than-chance predictions of category labels for novel visual classes based on text-only experience with those labels (zero-shot learning; Xian et al., 2017).
-Through pre-training and fine-tuning, these multi-modal neural networks can absorb truly immense quantities of visual and language experience.
-In a typical case, the models learn from a million or more labeled images for visual encoder pre-training, billions of words through word embedding pre-training, and hundreds of thousands of image-caption pairs for task fine-tuning over the entire model.
-Taken together, could multi-modal models trained on these massive datasets provide that necessary connection between words and the world?
+These multimodal models can learn useful visual-language alignments, as measured through correlational analyses of multimodal embeddings (Roads & Love, 2020) and better-than-chance predictions of category labels for novel visual classes based on text-only experience with those labels (zero-shot learning; Xian et al., 2017).
+Through pretraining and fine-tuning, these multimodal neural networks can absorb truly immense quantities of visual and language experience.
+In a typical case, the models learn from a million or more labeled images for visual encoder pretraining, billions of words through word embedding pretraining over the entire model.
+Taken together, could multimodal models trained on these massive data sets provide that necessary connection between words and the world?

-Multi-modal models help to provide substance to semantic representations, and this promising research direction will undoubtedly progress further.
+Multimodal models help to provide substance to semantic representations, and this promising research direction will undoubtedly progress further.
 Nevertheless, as they stand these models are not satisfactory accounts of psychological semantics; learning to associate visual patterns with words is not sufficient to provide semantic knowledge.
 Returning to the knife, one must ultimately know things like the relation between the handle and the blade, what their names are, what each is used for, where and when a knife typically occurs, the function of a knife, how that function would change with a dull blade or a broken handle, and so on.
 This information must be abstract enough to generalize across modalities and be integrated with broader knowledge (Murphy & Medin, 1985; Rumelhart, 1978).
 For example, if Todd says, "I need to open this box somehow," Marjorie could answer, "Do you want a knife?"
 General knowledge of packaging, cutting, and the functions of various tools can lead to retrieval of the concept and then the word knife.
 By their nature, images do not directly represent functions and goals.

-Of course, a proponent of NLP systems might propose that in fact such models do include detailed information about the structure of words, since that information is embodied in the huge text corpus that the model is trained on.
-There may well be sentences in a corpus about a knife being broken or the handle coming off or a dull knife being dangerous, the blade in particular being dull, etc., which together might contain exactly the information needed to recognize and think about knives.
+Of course, a proponent of NLP systems might propose that in fact such models do include detailed information about the structure of words since that information is embodied in the huge text corpus that the model is trained on.
+There may well be sentences in a corpus about a knife being broken or the handle coming off or a dull knife being dangerous, the blade in particular being dull, and so forth, which together might contain exactly the information needed to recognize and think about knives.
 If these models are paired with computer vision modules, they might well be able to create componential representations about the functions, properties, and parts of knives that are necessary for word use.